playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 <!-- tabs:end -->

 While this method works, it tends to introduce duplicate developmental logic.
-For example, notice how we have to repeat the declaration of the `dateStr` and `labelText` values twice: Once when they're initially defined, and again inside the property listener.
+For example, notice how we have to repeat the declaration of the `dateStr` and `labelText` values twice: Once when they're initially defined and again inside the property listener.

 Luckily for us, there's an easy solution for this problem called "computed values."